csvpath/csvpath/docs/qualifiers.md

 When multiple qualifiers are used order is not important.

-Qualifiers are new and being added opportunistically.
-See the individual function docs for which qualifiers are available on a function.

-Qualifiers may also be used in variable assignments.
+Qualifiers can have a large impact in variable assignments.
 Read  <a href='https://github.com/dk107dk/csvpath/blob/main/docs/assignment.md'>more about qualifiers and variable assignment here</a>.

+Qualifiers are relatively new and are being added opportunistically.
+See the individual function docs for which qualifiers are available on each function.

 ## Well-known Qualifiers
 At the moment there are only a few qualifiers.